Rye, East Sussex: Rye in literature and film

 Rye has also produced and attracted many writers, some of whom lived at Lamb House which is one of the town's most notable historic residences and now owned by the National Trust.
 Residents have included Henry James, who lived there between 1898 and 1916, and E. F. Benson.
 Others who lived in the area include Joseph Conrad; Ford Madox Ford; Stephen Crane; Rumer Godden and the naturalist W. H. Hudson.
 H. G. Wells, Lytton Strachey and Virginia Woolf were also visitors to Rye.

 Lamb House and the town of Rye feature prominently in Benson's Mapp and Lucia novels, as Mallards House and Tilling, respectively.
 In the mid-1980s, Rye was used as a location by LWT in its adaptation of the novels.
 Later a BBC adaptation of Mapp and Lucia was filmed in Rye in the summer of 2014.
 And in May 1958 the author Georgette Heyer spent some time in the town, researching background for several scenes for what became her novel The Unknown Ajax, set in 1817.

 The artistic connection

 The town and its striking surroundings have frequently served as subject for painters, many of whose works are now on display in its art gallery.
 One of the earliest topographical panoramas, dating from the 17th century when the town was still an island port, is in the style of Hendrick Danckerts and on display in Rye Castle Museum.
 Later landscapists who recorded views of the town have included Thomas Girtin, William Daniell, and J. M. W. Turner.
 During the 20th century, the harbour and its marshy surroundings were a particular draw for such artists as Paul Nash, Eric Ravilious and John Piper.
 In addition, Edward Burra lived near Rye and frequently painted its marshy surroundings, buildings in the town and even local characters.
+Burra's lifelong friend, pioneer ballet dancer, theatre director and designer William Chappell was a long-term resident living on Rope Walk.